 Assessment of Unity

-The purpose of this form is to measure the level of unity and commitment to the standards as outlined in the Position and Policy statement of the Biblical Mennonite Alliance and thus prevent drift within the organization.
-It is also used to identify compatibility of prospective members.
+The purpose of this form is to affirm your salvation and commitment to the brotherhood and to measure the level of unity and commitment to the standards as outlined in the Position and Policy statement of the Biblical Mennonite Alliance.
+It is also used to identify compatibility of prospective members and to prevent drift within the organization.

 Please indicate your position on each of the statements using the scale from 1 to 3.
 Explanations are encouraged.